blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

       mqpass => "${base::gitolite_posthook_password}",
     }

-to enable specially coded messages on every push for the 'puppet' repository.
 With that in mind, go ahead and _setup_ the 'puppet' repository by cloning gitolite-admin and adding the appropriate entries.
 Be sure to commit and push back your changes.

 That done, in `manifests/nodes/mq.pp` add: